JimHwkins/lotide/README.md

 The following functions are currently implemented:

-- `assertArraysEqual(firstArray, secondArray)`: check if two arrays are equal
+- `assertArraysEqual(actual, expected)`: check if two arrays are equal
 - `assertEqual(actual, expected)`: check if two primitive elements are equal or not
 - `assertObjectsEqual(actual, expected)`: Returns true if both objects have identical keys with identical values.
 Otherwise you get back false!
-- `countLetters(str)`: Takes in a string and returns a count of each letter in the sentence(string)
+- `countLetters(string)`: Takes in a string and returns a count of each letter in the sentence(string)
 - `countOnly(allItems, itemsToCount)`: Takes in a collection of items and return counts for a second parameter of those items
-- `eqArrays(firstArray, secondArray)`: Returns true if two arrays compared are equal
+- `eqArrays(array1, array2)`: Returns true if two arrays compared are equal
 - `eqObjects(object1, object2)`: Returns true if two objects compared are equal
-- `findKey(names, callbck)`: Takes object being calledback and returns first key
+- `findKey(object, callback)`: Takes object being calledback and returns first key
 - `findKeyByValue(object, value)`: Returns a key on an object where its value matches a given value.
+- `flatten(arr)`: It flattens arrays inside array into a single-level array.
 - `head(arr)`: Returns first element in an array
-- `letterPositions(sentence)`: Takes an argument and returns object showing position of each letter
+- `letterPositions(string)`: Takes an argument and returns object showing position of each letter
 - `map(array, callback)`: Returns a new array based on the results of the callback function
 - `middle(array)`: Takes in an array and return the middle element(s) of the given array